Sensory & Nature: The Importance Of Outdoor Play

 There’s a reason why the concept of sensory is firmly rooted in nature.
 Gardens, beaches, woods and parks are all...Read article

-The Protac Sensit Chair and Footstool has been specially designed to create calmness and to increase concentration and therefore stimulate.
+The Protac Sensit Chair and Footstool has been specially designed to help users calm, relax and increase their concentration.

 Agitated behaviour can cause difficulties when people are being cared for, disturbing those around them and distressing themselves and people who care for them.
 Agitation can be triggered by feelings of isolation or situations where the person does not feel comfortable.

 Recreational activities can provide people with a chance to feel pleasure and therefore reduce agitation.

 Monitoring a person’s behaviour is very important so that activities can be put in place to relax and stimulate them before they become bored and restless.
 It’s also very important to make sure that the chosen activities are suitable and appropriate for the individual.

 Care homes and those caring for people with special needs and disabilities generally use two kinds of recreational activity, both designed to maintain a high quality of life for the end-user: